kedar4real/smart_recipe_generator/README.md

 ```

 ## 5. Approach Summary
-The build centers on a clean data pipeline and lightweight state management so every feature speaks the same language.
+The project centers on a clean data pipeline and lightweight state management so every feature speaks the same language.
 Recipes, substitutions, nutrition, and presets live in local JSON and are surfaced through a `recipeService`, which keeps the client deterministic and production-ready.
 Ingredient entry happens via chips, navbar quick toggles, and an image-upload hook that can be swapped for a live endpoint; the `FilterContext` ensures all filters (dietary, cuisine, time, difficulty) stay in sync across Home and Search.
 Matching logic weights core ingredients, time, dietary compliance, and even substitution availability so results feel curated rather than random.
 Detail pages expose servings, nutrition, and related dishes, while favorites/ratings persist in LocalStorage to avoid backend dependencies.
 Tailwind drives the retro-meets-modern UI with dedicated components for skeletons, empty states, and marquee motion, ensuring the experience stays cohesive on mobile and desktop.
-Finally, documentation, deployment notes, and build scripts follow the assignment’s submission checklist—no extra dependencies, no stray build artifacts, and a clear path to Vercel/Netlify.
+Finally, documentation, deployment notes, and build scripts follow the assignment’s submission checklist—no extra dependencies, no stray build artifacts, and deployed on vercel.

 ## 6. Project Structure
 ```